eMacqueene/Extra-Credit-Alg-Repository/README.md

 This repository contains all of my algorithms/functions developed for Mech105, numerical methods class.

 The algorithms are:
-..*False Position
+1. False Position
-..*Simpson's Rule
+2. Simpson's Rule
-..*LU Matrix Factorization
+3. Matrix Factorization
-..*a program that calculates the Julian Date
+4. program that calculates the Julian Date